Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Systematic uncertainties

 The experimental uncertainties are propagated by repeating the unfolding procedure with variations of the response matrix, prior distribution, purity, and efficiency corrections.
 The following systematic uncertainties are considered:

 \textit{Jet energy scale and resolution:} The jet energy scale uncertainty is propagated through the unfolding by shifting the \pTjet at the detector level in the simulation according to the $\eta$--\pt dependent jet energy scale uncertainties (3--4\%) ~\cite{CMS:2016lmd}.
 This uncertainty has an effect through the $80 < \pt^\text{jet} < 160\GeV$ selection requirement.
-The uncertainties in the jet energy resolution measurement~\cite{CMS:2016lmd} is also considered.
-The \pTjet is further smeared at detector level in simulation to better reproduce the jet energy resolution measured in data~\cite{CMS:2016lmd}.
+The uncertainties in the jet energy resolution measurement are also considered.
+The \pTjet is further smeared at detector level in simulation to better reproduce the jet energy resolution measured in data.
 Such a smearing procedure comes with an associated systematic uncertainty (2--4\%), which is propagated through the unfolding procedure.

 \textit{PF candidate energy scales:} For a given anti-\kt jet, the four-momenta of the jet constituents are shifted by 1\% for charged particles, 5\% for neutral hadrons, and 3\% for photons~\cite{CMS:2017yfk, CMS:2016lmd, CMS-PAS-JME-10-008}.
 With these variations, the impact of the individual calibration of PF candidate is estimated.
 The variations are done independently for each PF candidate type, treating the up and down variations as uncorrelated.
-This corresponds to six different variations.
+This corresponds to six different variations with resulting uncertainty estimates that are added in quadrature.